 Malnutrition trends over recent years show a worrying lack of progress.
 Malnutrition statistics indicate severe nutritional gaps occurring during the crucial first 1000-day window of a child’s life and continuing through to early childhood.
-In parallel with widespread undernutrition, overweight and obesity are on the rise, especially among adults in urban areas.
-Consumption of nutritious animal source foods such as fish has remained static, consumption of vegetables and pulses has declined by 7%, and consumption of sugar-sweetened beverages has increased by 39%.
+In parallel with widespread undernutrition, overweight, and obesity are on the rise, especially among adults in urban areas.
+Consumption of nutritious animal-source foods such as fish has remained static, consumption of vegetables and pulses has declined by 7%, and consumption of sugar-sweetened beverages has increased by 39%.
 In Nigeria, 5 of the top 10 risk factors that drive disability and death are related to diets.
-All these gaps in diet quality stemming from insufficient dietary intake, to micronutrient deficiencies and to overconsumption point to critical flaws within the national food system.
+All these gaps in diet quality stemming from insufficient dietary intake, micronutrient deficiencies, and overconsumption point to critical flaws within the national food system.

 With a population of about 198 million people, Nigeria is the most populous country on the African continent.
 The population is growing at an annual rate of 2.6%, while the urban growth rate is 4.3%: today 1 of every 2 Nigerians live in an urban area. © GAIN